Is a Medicare Advantage Plan Right for You?

 How to shop for a Medicare Advantage plan

 The choice of original Medicare with a supplement or an Advantage plan boils down, in part, to this: "Do you prefer a higher premium versus higher out-of-pocket costs?"
 Schwarz says.
 Roberts suggests that if you choose an Advantage plan, set aside the money saved on premiums to pay for out-of-pocket costs later.
 "Have a rainy-day fund" in case you have a year of bad health, she says.
-Lifestyle is another a factor, Culp says.
+Lifestyle is another factor, Culp says.
 For instance, snowbirds should choose original Medicare with a Medigap plan to visit doctors in different parts of the country.

-Medicare.gov has a tool that lets you price different Advantage, prescription drug and medigap plans based on your personal details and location.
+Medicare.gov has a tool that lets you price different Advantage, prescription drug, and medigap plans based on your personal details and location.
 The tool estimates the cost of your specific medications for each Advantage plan and lists the monthly premium, copays, and maximum out-of-pocket expenses.
 Details about additional benefits, such as vision or dental, are also provided.

 Check the insurer's website to see if your preferred doctors are in the network for each Advantage plan you're considering, or contact your doctors to see if they are provider members.
 Schwarz tells beneficiaries to also check that the plan's network includes their preferred hospital or long-term care facility.